Renuka-0403/Image_Generator/README.md

 **AI Image Generator** is an interactive web application that converts natural-language descriptions into AI-generated images.

-Users can enter a description of the image they want to create, and the application processes the prompt using a pre-trained **Segmind Tiny-SD** model through the **Diffusers** library.
+Users can enter a description of the image they want to create, and the application processes the prompt using the pre-trained **Segmind Tiny-SD** model through the **Diffusers** library.

 The application provides a simple Streamlit interface where users can: